-Katrina Kaif: I Don't Think You Can Ever Feel 100 percent Secure In Bollywood
+Katrina Kaif: I Don't Think You Can Ever Feel 100 Percent Secure In Bollywood

 "I am also working on few concepts, which have been on my mind.
 I am working and developing these ideas."

-Her last release Tiger Zinda Hai, opposite Salman Khan, was a blockbuster and earned over Rs 545 crore worldwide.
+Her last release Tiger Zinda Hai, opposite Salman Khan, was a blockbuster and earned over Rs 545 Crore worldwide.

 In her next two films, Zero and Thugs of Hindostan, the actor has teamed up one again with Shahrukh Khan and Aamir Khan, respectively.